Festive fireworks set heartland alight with cheer and pride

-Ms Lee's family was only one of the many who carpeted the field next to Ang Mo Kio library with picnic mats as early at 6pm on Tuesday (Aug 9), in anticipation of the fireworks display in the heartland at 8.15pm.
+Ms Lee's family was one of the many who carpeted the field next to Ang Mo Kio library with picnic mats as early at 6pm yesterday, in anticipation of the fireworks display in the heartland at 8.15pm.

-Five firework viewing sites in the heartland were set up for the nation's birthday this year: Ang Mo Kio library, Old Tampines Junior College, Woodlands Stadium, Jurong West Stadium and Bedok Stadium.

 At Jurong West Stadium, the situation was similarly jubilant, with the expectant crowd comprising mostly families with children and grandparents, as well as a smaller number of couples and students in groups.

-When The Straits Times reached there at 5.15pm, a queue of about 100 had already formed, ahead of entry at 6pm.
+When The Straits Times reached the stadium at 5.15pm, a queue of about 100 had already formed, ahead of entry at 6pm.

-Excited chatter rang out along the line as they bonded while waiting, as the children entertained themselves with games.

-Among those in the queue was an educator at a student care centre, Ms Nur Hafiza, who showed up at around 5.40pm with isotonic drinks and flags to wave.
+Among those in the queue was an educator at a student care centre, Ms Nur Hafiza, 44.

-The married mother of five, 44, was there with her three younger children - girls aged six to 12.
+The married mother of five was there with her three younger children - girls aged six to 12.

 "It's our first time watching a heartland show - my younger kids wanted to watch the fireworks, but it would be too crowded in town," said Ms Nur Hafiza, adding that her family had attended the first preview on July 23.

-Engineer David Cheng, 40, who also attended the celebrations in Jurong West, was there, at the behest of friends, to take candid photographs of people who were watching the fireworks from outside the stadium.
+Engineer David Cheng, 40, who was also at the celebrations in Jurong West, wanted to take photographs of people watching the fireworks from outside the stadium.

 The street photography enthusiast of 10 years said: "This is my first time at a heartland celebration and I'm glad I came."